 Formula guide

-How to use the value of other columns in the formula
+How to use the column values in the formula

 You can use the value of the columns in the formula by writing the name of the column enclosed in square brackets.